MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_protocol_command.md

 ## -description

-This structure is used as an input buffer when using the pass-through mechanism to issue a vendor-specific command to a storage device (via [IOCTL_STORAGE_PROTOCOL_COMMAND](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ntddstor/ni-ntddstor-ioctl_storage_protocol_command)).
+This structure is used with the [IOCTL_STORAGE_PROTOCOL_COMMAND](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ntddstor/ni-ntddstor-ioctl_storage_protocol_command) pass-through mechanism that issues a vendor-specific protocol command to a storage device.

 ## -struct-fields